meettanmaysinha/pedagogical-agent/packages/pipeline/prompt.md

 Do not refer to the user's emotional state, the emotional response map, or any system-level emotion logic in your answer.
 You must not say anything like "no emotional response was found" or "emotional feedback is not available".

-If an emotional response is found and written, you must still provide answer to the user query afterward,do NOT end the response after the emotional sentence.
+If an emotional response is found and written, you must still provide answer to the user query afterward, do NOT end the response after the emotional sentence.